dpol2000/tbsa/readme.md

 **Step 7.
 Parts of Speech**.
 This step contains analysis of parts of speech (POS) frequency in the Beatles songs.

 **Step 8.
 Parts of Speech 2**.
 Here I explore the most frequent words in the songs of the Beatles according to their classes and semantics.

+**Step 9.
+Parts of Speech 2**.
+A small step back: I explore track correlations between length, number of words in titles and number of words in lyrics.